Tyagi-Gaurav/K8Infrastructure/README.md

     - Deploy an application with 2 application pods on the server.

 - Automate
-    - Get token from Control plane to add nodes to the network.
-    - Get available nodes on the network
+    ~~- Get token from Control plane to add nodes to the network.~~ ~~- Get available nodes on the network~~
     - Get pods deployed on the network
+    - Given a pod.yml, deploy on network.